 If your little one is 12 months (or older), here is my advice for weaning the bottle…

 If your little one is very attached to his bedtime and you know deep-down that it’s how he knows falling asleep to be, it is going to take a little more work to become bottle-free.
 This is because your child won’t yet know a different way of falling asleep.
-This is where gentle sleep-coaching will assist to equip your little one with the skills he needs to initiate sleep without using the bottle as a crutch.
+This is where gentle sleep-coaching can provide you with the tools and support to guide your child through this transition.

 Once you have built your child’s sleep skills so that he can confidently fall asleep in a different way, you can either go straight to offering his milk in a cup earlier in his bedtime routine (and always before brushing his teeth), or continue to use the bottle short-term but steadily reduce the amount of milk in the bottle – by at least 50ml every couple of days.
 Once you are down to the equivalent of a cup-full then switch to offering it in a cup.

 As soon as you have eliminated the bedtime bottle, throw away every bottle that you own!
 Do not be tempted to keep one “for emergencies” or that your little one might happen upon.
 Removing the bottle can take weeks but once the switch has been made, it’s a huge milestone under your belt.
-Children adapt remarkably quickly but consistency is key – if you revert to a bottle in desperation to resettle a 3am wake up or avert a particularly intense meltdown, the crutch has been reintroduced and your hard work has been for nothing.
-Worst still, it moves the boundary for your little one as it makes the bottle an outcome that can happen which gives some children the resilience to hold out long and hard for it, which will be upsetting for both of you.
-Weaning the bottle for children over a year is universally advised for all of the reasons discussed in this article and whilst resorting to offering it may be the path of least resistance in the short-term, it will only make it harder on your child the next time you try to remove it.
+Children adapt remarkably quickly but consistency is key – if you revert to a bottle in desperation to resettle a 3am wake up or avert a particularly intense meltdown, the boundary has moved, which is confusing for a child.
+Intermittent bottle-use will, inevitably, create more crying that a firm line that when it's gone, it's gone.
+Weaning the bottle for children over a year is almost universally advised for all of the reasons discussed in this article and whilst resorting to offering it may be the path of least resistance in the short-term, it will only make it harder on your child the next time you try to remove it.
+It's one of those scenarios when you have to trust that your life-experience and appreciation of the downsides of continued bottle-use - even if that means upsetting your child in the short-term.
+I can tell you, with absolute confidence, that of all the families I have supported to ditch the bottle, and there have been hundreds, not a single one has found the process as hard as they expected!

 This article was written with much appreciated expert input from Anna Middleton, London Hygienist.
 Read more about Anna below and see the links to her website and social media pages.